openSUSE-Rust/roast/README.md

 # Roast

+`roast` is a set of commandline utilities to create or extract tar archives.
+It's focus is ease of use and very clear commandline flag and descriptions.
+It also has a library called [libroast](./libroast), which you can use to integrate with your software tools.

 Read-only mirrors are available on [GitHub][github] and [sourcehut][sourcehut].

 The main repository is on [codeberg][codeberg], which is where the issue tracker is found and where contributions are accepted.